Systems thinking · Free trial · B2B2C

 We approached the project as a Design Sprint

-There were many unknowns and risks involved so to derisk investing in the wrong thing we went from research to prototype in a few weeks.
+To derisk investing in the wrong thing, we ran a design sprint and went from research to prototype in a few weeks.

 I interviewed our solution consultants and client success team to map out the customer journey and understand touchpoints.
 We discovered that the process involved numerous demos and exchanging project information via email just to get started.